Foxxyyy/Magic-RDR/README.md

 Supports Xbox 360 & Nintendo Switch versions.

-(The Nintendo Switch beta version can be found in the release tab)

 # RAGE Resources
 - #ft - Fragments (Complex models, props)
 - #fd - Frag Drawable (Dictionary of multiple drawables, usually used for LODs)